Cash Advance | A Responsible Source for Emergency Cash

 Using cash advance loans responsibly

 You’ve seen the disclaimer before about using cash advance loans responsibly.
 But what does that really mean?
 Sure, you’d be foolish to plan a trip to Las Vegas and go to the tables strictly with cash advance money.
 There is no rate of return and the house always comes out ahead in the end.
 It would also not be advisable to use a cash advance to help train yourself for an ice cream-eating contest.
 Your waistline will already be paying for that little escapade with interest, so why would you want to also pay interest on the money used to purchase your ice cream and ice cream paraphernalia?

 In general terms: a cash advance is there to help you during a small-scale financial emergency.
-It’s easy to sit back and want something, and it’s also easy to apply for a cash advance to scratch that itch.
+It’s easy to sit back and want something, and it’s also easy to request a cash advance to scratch that itch.
 However, that doesn’t mean you should do it.
 A cash advance is a responsible way to deal with a difficult situation when your options are limited.

 Struggling with temptation

 It all sounds well and good, doesn’t it?
 You know as well as I do that temptation can strike at any time.
 Splurging once in a while is fine, but actually using short-term loan products like a cash advance to artificially inflate your budget is asking for trouble.
 I haven’t been in that exact situation, but I do remember a couple of instances where the strong impulse to buy overrode higher brain function.